Miss Nepal 2017

-Hidden Treasures Ruslan Miss Nepal 2017, the 22nd annual Miss Nepal beauty pageant, was held on 2 June 2017 at Hotel Annapurna in Kathmandu, the capital city of Nepal.
+The Hidden Treasures Ruslan Miss Nepal 2017, the 22nd annual Miss Nepal beauty pageant, was held on 2 June 2017 at Hotel Annapurna in Kathmandu, the capital city of Nepal.
+The Nepalese delegates for Miss Universe 2017, Miss World 2017, Miss Earth 2017, Miss International 2017 and Miss Asia Pacific International 2017 were selected through the pageant.

+Overview

 Miss Nepal 2016 Asmi Shrestha crowned her successor Nikita Chandak as the new Miss Nepal World 2017 who represented Nepal in the Miss World 2017.

+At the same event, Roshni Khatri crowned her successor Rojina Shrestha as Miss Earth Nepal 2017 and Barsha Lekhi crowned her successor Niti Shah as Miss International Nepal 2017.
+Sahara Basnet was crowned as Miss Nepal Asia Pacific International.

 Later in a special event held at Hotel Annapurna, Nagma Shrestha was crowned as the Miss Universe Nepal 2017 to represent Nepal at Miss Universe 2017.

-At the same event, Roshni Khatri crowned her successor Rojina Shrestha as Miss Earth Nepal 2017 and Barsha Lekhi crowned her successor Niti Shah as Miss International Nepal 2017.
-In addition to those 3 titles, this year Miss Nepal has brought back the original title of Miss Nepal Asia Pacific 2017 to its fourth winner, making a Top 4 winners.

 The winner of Miss Nepal 2017 served as the brand ambassador of popular drink Fanta and WWF Nepal for a year.
 In addition, she received $1,000 as prize for winning the title.
 The auditions of Miss Nepal were held in Dharan, Birgunj, Chitwan, Nepalgunj, Pokhara, Butwal and Kathmandu.

 NTV and NTV PLUS broadcast the pageant live and for the Nepalese abroad.
 Miss Nepal 2017 was live streamed on M&S V Magazine's official website.